flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 This policy finds AWS snapshots in the given account which are older than the specified days and deletes them after user approval.
 For a snapshot, if images are created then we can't delete the snapshot without deleting the images.
 So, if the user selects Yes, the snapshot will be deleted along with the images, and if No the snapshot will not be considered for deletion.
 Account specific snapshots are determined by filtering based on the owner-id.
 The account number is used as an owner-id.

+### Policy savings details

+The policy includes the estimated savings.
+The estimated savings is recognized if the resource is terminated.
+Optima is used to receive the estimated savings which is the product of the most recent full day’s cost of the resource * 30.
+The savings is displayed in the Estimated Monthly Savings column.
+If the resource can not be found in Optima the value is n/a.
+The incident header includes the sum of each resource Estimated Monthly Savings in the Incident Header as Total Estimated Monthly Savings.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.